Background pattern

 • Numbness, tingling, weakness, burning, tremors

-• Numbness and pins and needles in the extremities and joints
+• Numbness and tingling in the limbs and joints

 • Stomach problems, such as loss of appetite, discomfort, weight loss, gas, or stomach pain, vomiting, and diarrhea.

-• Liver problems that may cause pale stools, dark urine, or yellowing of the skin or eyes.
+• Liver problems that can cause pale stools, dark urine, or yellowing of the skin or eyes.

 • Abnormal liver function test results.